 Cut To The Chase

 Your life and success are yours alone.
 These people who stick around when you are on top are parasites.
 You need to get them off your system and block their every entrance in your life.
 Do not feel sorry for their sad lives because they deserve it.
 They choose not to do anything with their situation, so it is not your obligation to pull them out of the pit.
 Listen to yourself.
+You know better.
 Value the things you can do and never allow these people to rip you into pieces.

 Your goals are the things that matter.
 “People with a healthy self-esteem tend to view failure as an event.
 People with low self-esteem often view failure as fatal.
 This thought process pummels one’s self-esteem and overtime being a failure becomes their identity.” counselor Monte Drenner said.
 People might never agree with your ways, but it is not your entire problem.
 Let them take care of themselves and do not wish for them to get involved with your success.
 Because if you do that, these ungrateful people will take everything from you until you have nothing left.
 So instead of trying your best for them, work things out for yourself.
 Focus on what you can achieve and become more and more successful.
 Because once you are on top, these people will soon crawl back up.
 Trust me.
 These parasites live for their benefits.

+You don’t get to be where you are without hardships and sacrifices.
 Being successful is a choice, and it takes a lot of hard work.
 When you allow people to pull you down, you will never achieve anything.
 And even if you think you are capable of doing everything, when you enable these losers to control you, you will fail and will hit the ground ten times harder.